Guillaume Tochon

 In Proceedings of the IAPR international conference on discrete geometry and mathematical morphology (DGMM)

-Abstract The tree of shapes (ToS) is a famous self-dual hierarchical structure in mathematical morphology, which represents the inclusion relationship of the shapes (i.e. the interior of the level lines with holes filled) in a grayscale image.
+The tree of shapes (ToS) is a famous self-dual hierarchical structure in mathematical morphology, which represents the inclusion relationship of the shapes (i.e. the interior of the level lines with holes filled) in a grayscale image.
 The ToS has already found numerous applications in image processing tasks, such as grain filtering, contour extraction, image simplification, and so on.
 Its structure consistency is bound to the cleanliness of the level lines, which are themselves deeply affected by the presence of noise within the image.
+However, according to our knowledge, no one has measured before how resistant to (additive) noise this hierarchical structure is.
+In this paper, we propose and compare several measures to evaluate the stability of the ToS structure to noise.

 Continue reading